 The Public Safety Department does a daily evaluation of all potential safety concerns such as campus lighting, parking lot safety, and access points.
-All safety concerns are reported to the Asst.
-V.P. for Public Safety or designee, who in turn contacts the appropriate campus department for repair or replacement.
+All safety concerns are reported to the Director of Public Safety or designee, who in turn contacts the appropriate campus department for repair or replacement.